Texas Fishing License for Seniors: 2026 Costs & Rules

 affordable texas fishing licenses

 You can also choose a one-day all-water license for $11.00 if you only plan to fish once.
-If you want more freedom, the Combo Package for $22.00 adds hunting and fishing rights in one purchase.
+If you also hunt, a senior combo package may give you more value than buying hunting and fishing options one by one.

 Do Texas Seniors Need a Fishing License After 65?

-Still, you must follow Texas fishing rules.
-Size limits, bag limits, and other regulations still apply, even without a license.
+You must still follow Texas fishing rules.
+Size limits, bag limits, possession limits, and tag rules apply even when you do not need a license.

 What Does a Senior Texas Fishing License Include?